 In a Relationship Information

 Jinloe Media Work is a Thai studio that made What the Duck (2018) and its sequel What the Duck 2: Final Call (2019).
-It also created the BL series In a Relationship (2022).
+It also created the BL series In a Relationship (2022) and Hit Bite Love (2023).
 In addition to its BL efforts, Jinloe has a history of producing other Thai dramas.